- '80s Hair:

 - Female Gaze:

-- Feminist Fantasy: Points out that Ever After is pretty much just a feminist retelling of "Cinderella".
+- Points out that Ever After is basically just a feminist retelling of "Cinderella".

 - First Installment Wins: In-universe.
-Naturally she likes most of the original Disney movies compared to the sequels, but she also has to admit The Little Mermaid is much better than its follower.
+Naturally she likes most of the original Disney movies compared to their sequels, but she also has to admit The Little Mermaid is much better than its successor.

 - Fisher King: She lampshades how ridiculous it is for Scar in The Lion King to cause a drought so quickly.